| |

 It's a ton of work.
 The people who do it most successfully are those

 who stay positive about it."
+Another key:

 keeping tight control over his blood sugar levels.
 Bill was a participant